 We have landed at last!
 The water is blue and clear, and the sun is shining.
 Early this morning, we saw the natives of this land rowing out to greet us.
 They are very friendly, with dark skin and gold rings in their noses.
 The natives seem happy to trade.
-They peer carefully at our guns while we look at the spearheads they show us.
 We give them glass beads, brass rings, knitted caps, gold, silver, pearls, and spices.
-It seems, though, our guns are of great interest as well.
 In return, they give us parrots, balls of spun cloth, and spears as well as other goods.
 Their food is delicious, but it is the land itself that I love!
 We will stay here for a few weeks and rest up.
 Then it is on to further adventures!